 Shapes Research suggests that people have a preference for curvilinearity vs. angularity.
 Adding round or oval shapes will naturally balance angular environments.
 Sharp corner and patterns should be minimised.

 Positioning How workstations are positioned in space can affect the performance of the workforce.
 Sitting in ‘a power/commanding position’ where one has a support of a wall and clear, diagonal view of doors is preferred.
 Sitting with one’s back to the door or opposite the door or with a window behind can instil feelings of insecurity, stress and even anxiety.
-For example

 Workplaces as metaphors and semiotics Feng shui works through energies, symbols, metaphors, affects, sensations, narratives, anchors, images and expectations.
 Semiotics is a study of meaning-making and is a very useful tool to help not only to elicit people’s perceptions of any workplace but also to manage those perceptions.
 How people perceive their workplaces will affect their performance, work satisfaction, staff retention and so on.